 Waking up to find you are breathing through a hole in your neck can be quite a shock.
 Even if you were expecting it, you might feel frightened and angry.

 Your doctor discusses all aspects of this with you before your operation.
-It’s very important that you understand what will happen to you, so feel free to ask questions.
+It’s very important that you understand what will happen to you, so do ask questions.
 The doctors and nurses looking after you expect you to have questions and want to reassure you as much as they can.

 The tube is taken out once your stoma heals.
 This may take a few weeks.
 Your stoma then stays open on its own.